 Zhang, a computer programmer assigned to work on source code at the New York Fed, copied the software in July, the U.S. said in a criminal information dated May 16.
 Zhang also lied to immigration authorities in support of other peoples’ applications to obtain visas to work in the U.S., the government charged.

 The software system stolen by Zhang relates to the “tracking of the billions of dollars that are electronically transferred every day in the U.S.’s general ledger,” prosecutors said.

 Zhang is a Chinese citizen, a person with knowledge of the matter, who didn’t want to be identified because the information wasn’t public, said in January.
 He has been in the U.S. on a work visa since 2000, said another person familiar with the matter who also didn’t want to be identified because the information isn’t public.
-Zhang worked previously at Goldman Sachs Group Inc. (GS) and Bank of America Corp.
-(BAC), the person said.
+Zhang worked previously at Goldman Sachs Group Inc. (GS:US) and Bank of America Corp.
+(BAC:US), the person said.

 In an April 12 plea agreement released today by prosecutors, the parties agreed that federal sentencing guidelines, which aren’t binding, call for Zhang to get from 12 to 18 months in prison plus a fine of $3,000 to $30,000.
 His guilty pleas make it “very likely” he’ll be deported, according to the plea agreement.

 The Government-Wide Accounting and Reporting Program is a software system that provides federal agencies with an account statement, similar to a customer’s bank statement, of federal agencies’ account balances with the Treasury.
 It also covers appropriation and non-expenditure activity, payments, deposits and intra-governmental actions that affect the account balances within the Treasury.

 In August, a colleague of Zhang’s told supervisors at the New York Fed that Zhang had claimed to have lost an external hard drive containing the GWA code, according to court filings.